-Official says Trump’s military parade would cost about $92M
+$92M new estimate for Trump military parade is big increase

-WASHINGTON (AP) — A U.S. official says the Veterans Day military parade ordered up by President Donald Trump would cost about $92 million — more than three times the maximum initial estimate.
+WASHINGTON (AP) — The Veterans Day military parade ordered up by President Donald Trump would cost about $92 million, U.S. officials said Thursday, citing preliminary estimates more than three times the price first suggested by the White House.

-The official — who spoke on condition of anonymity to discuss plans that haven’t been released yet — says about $50 million would cover Pentagon costs for equipment, personnel and other support for the November parade in Washington.
-The remainder would be borne by other agencies and would include security costs.
+According to the officials, roughly $50 million would cover Pentagon costs for aircraft, equipment, personnel and other support for the November parade in Washington.
+The remainder would be borne by other agencies and largely involve security costs.
+The officials spoke on condition of anonymity to discuss early planning estimates that have not yet been finalized or released publicly.

-Details are not final and haven’t been approved by Defense Secretary Jim Mattis.
+Officials said the plans have not yet been approved by Defense Secretary Jim Mattis.

-The White House budget office earlier estimated to Congress the parade would cost between $10 million and $30 million.
+The parade’s cost has become a politically charged issue, particularly after the Pentagon canceled a major military exercise planned for August with South Korea, in the wake of Trump’s summit with North Korean leader Kim Jong Un.
+Trump said the drills were provocative and that dumping them would save the U.S. “a tremendous amount of money.”
+The Pentagon later said the Korea drills would have cost $14 million.

 Most Read Nation & World Stories